bbenedict/bbenedict/2023-100days-coding.md

 Add tests to metrics including a mock metric.
 Renamed a few of the major exports.
 We now have CompletionPath CompletionModel, CompletionMetric and CompletionResponse

+## day 28

+First attempt at completion templates using "act as if" for first template.

+## day 29

+Lot's of re-factoring to better support prompt templates.
+More work to go.

+I wanted to capture a big side track on bias in AI.
+I have a bias metric in this project using one of the most downloaded models from Hugging Face.
+As I noted on day 26, I have concerns over the effectiveness of the model.
+I've tried a couple now.
+Some are good at the more well known AI bias issues like gender and race.
+But most can not handle other types of bias such as age or economic bias.
+I spent a fair amount of time examining models and different types of bias.
+Learned a lot!!
+Just didn't advance this project much during that time.